apache/airflow/UPDATING.md

 ## Airflow Master

+### Deprecate legacy UI in favor of FAB RBAC UI
+Previously we were using two versions of UI, which were hard to maintain as we need to implement/update the same feature in both versions.
+With this change we've removed the older UI in favor of Flask App Builder RBAC UI.
+No need to set the RBAC UI explicitly in the configuration now as this is the only default UI.

 ### Modification to `ts_nodash` macro
 `ts_nodash` previously contained TimeZone information alongwith execution date.
 For Example: `20150101T000000+0000`.
 This is not user-friendly for file or folder names which was a popular use case for `ts_nodash`.
 Hence this behavior has been changed and using `ts_nodash` will no longer contain TimeZone information, restoring the pre-1.10 behavior of this macro.
 And a new macro `ts_nodash_with_tz` has been added which can be used to get a string with execution date and timezone info without dashes.